-The Animal Protection Party of Canada (the "Organization") is a not-for-profit political organization.
-The organization is a registered political party under the Canada Elections Act.
-The organization nominates, runs and supports its candidates in federal elections and by-elections and is active in a wide range of extra parliamentary activities across Canada on a consistent basis.
-The organization is a not for profit organization under the Income Tax Act (Canada) and as such, is exempt from income taxes, provided certain requirements of the Income Tax Act are met.
+The Communist Party of Canada (the "Organization") is a not-for-profit political organization.
+The organization is a registered official political party under the Elections Canada Act.
+The organization strives to unite within its ranks all those who defend and advance the interests of the working class in Canada and who aspire for a socialist future.
+The organization participates in federal elections and is active in a wide range of extra parliamentary activities across Canada on a consistent and ongoing basis.
+The organization is a not-for-profit organization under the Income Tax Act (Canada) and as such, is exempt from income taxes, provided certain requirements of the Income Tax Act are met.